Party Wall Agreement For Loft Conversion: A Detailed Guide

 • when you propose to start

-It is advisable you clearly state that the letter is a party wall notice.
+It is advisable you clearly state that the letter is a party wall notice, as this helps clarify party wall matters and ensures compliance with the Party Wall Act.

 You may deliver the notice in person, send it by post, or send it by email.
 If you do not have the details of the owner, you can deliver it to the property and address it to The owner of the property at that address.